The Butcher Boy (1997 film): Reception

 The reception of the film has been generally positive.
 Review aggregator Rotten Tomatoes shows a 77% rating based on 61 reviews and an average rating of 7.4/10.
+The site's critics consensus reads, "Equal parts comical and harrowing, The Butcher Boy is a sobering tale of abuse told with an imaginative lyricism that is by turns inspired and distracting."

-Andrew O'Hehir at Salon Entertainment says "Neil Jordan's sweetly tragicomic movie" has "elaborate fantasy sequences [that] feel like irrelevant amusements."
+Andrew O'Hehir of Salon said, "Neil Jordan's sweetly tragicomic movie" has "elaborate fantasy sequences [that] feel like irrelevant amusements."
 He also praises the film as "a compelling exploration of the permeable border between normal childhood and full-on insanity."

-Jeffrey M. Anderson at Combustible Celluloid calls the film "a roller-coaster ride for your brain.
+Jeffrey M. Anderson at Combustible Celluloid called the film "a roller-coaster ride for your brain.
 It's the most alive and deeply-felt movie I've seen in 1998."
-Emanuel Levy at Variety says it is "Neil Jordan's most accomplished and brilliant film to date."
+Emanuel Levy at Variety said it is "Neil Jordan's most accomplished and brilliant film to date."

 Owens received widespread acclaim for his performance; he was awarded a Special Mention at the Berlin Film Festival in 1998.

 The film grossed £1,807,666 ($3 million) in the UK and Ireland, the highest-grossing Irish film of the year.
 In the United States and Canada, it grossed $1,995,911 for a worldwide total of over $5 million.

 Awards

-The Butcher Boy won the following awards: